jing042323/jing-long/_posts/2021-10-07-google_ads.markdown

 tags: [Google Ads, Google Analytics, keyword advertising]
 ---

 In this project, we first design and launch our own website by Weebly, and use tag manager to monitor the site via Google Analytics.
 Then, we use Google Paid/Keyword Advertising with a budget of £20 to bring visitors to our site.
-Our goal is to measure the effectiveness of our advertising plan and adjust our decision making through analysing the real data we collect over few weeks.
+Our goal is to measure the effectiveness of our advertising plan and adjust our decision making through analysing the real data we collect over a few weeks.

 The full report contains: